 Almost 40% of vacations in America are road trips.

 The main reason for this?
 Flights are expensive, and once you add a few children into the mix, they can make vacation unaffordable.
-To still enjoy your vacation time away from home, pack the minivan and embark on an old-fashioned road trip.
+To still enjoy your vacation time away from home, pack the minivan or choose one of the spectacular cars available at Sandown Mercedes and embark on an old-fashioned road trip.

 There’s more to a family road trip than just playing car games.
 Keep reading to discover key tips for planning a family road trip.